yunyunliu/yunyunliu/README.md

 I'm a full stack web developer, technology enthusiast, and life-long autodidact.

 My academic background is in cognitive psychology and linguistics.
-As a result, I am especially interested in how people interact with technology and in creating applications that are intuitive and user-friendly.
+I am especially interested in how people interact with technology and in creating applications that are intuitive and user-friendly.

 ## I build applications using: